IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >It has been said that astronomy is a humbling and character-building experience.
 There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
 To me, it underscores ***our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot***, the only home we've ever known.”

 ― <a href="https://en.wikipedia.org/wiki/Carl_Sagan" target="_blank">Carl Sagan</a>

+>“Prediction is very difficult, especially about the future.”

+― Unknown person
 ### Philosophers

 >“**Desires** are the root cause of **sadness**.”<sup id="a6"><a href="#f6">6</a></sup>